wp-plugins/wp-imageflow2/readme.txt

 Version 1.4.7 (April 14, 2010)

 * Drop Scriptaculous library since it clashes with MooTools, now only uses the basic jquery library
-* Support transparency as a background colour
+* Support transparency as a background colour.
+In this case the image reflections will be black over a transparent div.

 Version 1.4.6 (April 13, 2010)